 Psychologists have long recognized the mind-body connection in wellness.
 A growing body of research recognizes the benefits of mindfulness meditation and yoga for mental health.
 The American Psychological Association published an article about yoga as a practice tool and how psychologists, like Dr. Ochester, are “weaving the practice into their work with clients”.
 See our Events page to view her workshops and classes in the community.

 According to the National Institute of Health’s National Center for Alternative and Complimentary Medicine (NCCAM) “there’s evidence that [meditation] may reduce blood pressure as well as symptoms of irritable bowel syndrome and flare-ups in people who have had ulcerative colitis… ease symptoms of anxiety and depression… help people with insomnia… lower the incidence, duration, and severity of acute respiratory illnesses (such as influenza)… physically change the brain and body and could potentially help to improve many health problems and promote healthy behaviors”.
 In addition, certain types of meditation can increase self-compassion as well as reduce self-critical perfectionism and feelings of inadequacy.
-Check out this article in Psychology Today about the brain’s response to meditation.
+Check out these articles about the science behind the practice of meditation:

 - How much meditation does it take to change your brain and relieve stress?
 Post published by David R. Vago Ph.D. on Jul 31, 2015 in The Science Behind Meditation